-Related Article: “How To Become The Best LinkedIn Marketer “
+Related Article: “How to Become the Best LinkedIn Marketer “

-3. Build your Audience StrategicallyRelevance, credibility, followers, and connections play a big part in the LinkedIn algorithms 2020.
-Click To Tweet
+Relevance, credibility, followers, and connections play a big part in the LinkedIn algorithms 2021.

-Whether you run a personal profile or a Company Page on LinkedIn, be sure to fill out your own profile and Company Page as entirely as you can.
+Whether you run a personal profile or a Company Page on LinkedIn, be sure to fill out your own profile and Company Page as entirely as possible.
 And keep them updated.
-Add connections, encouraging employees to indicate they work at your company.
-Here’s what else you can try:
+Add connections, encouraging employees to show they work at your company.

 - Give and receive recommendations.

 - Join conversations and be active on the network.

 - Promote your LinkedIn profiles and Company pages on your website and in other appropriate spaces.